Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Background

 \textbf{Shortcut Learning.} Independent of their interpretability, training deep models can often lead to unwanted artifacts and side effects.
 Shortcut learning describes the problem of models learning to rely on unwanted and unintended features to resolve a task \citep{geirhos2020shortcut}.
 This is a common problem when training purely deep learning models~\citep{lapuschkin2019unmasking,SchramowskiSTBH20} or neuro-symbolic models~\citep{MarconatoTVP23,Bortolotti25nesy}, and, if not taken care of, can lead to predictions being right for the wrong reasons~\citep{ross2017right}.
-There have been various methods developed to tackle this problem, from careful dataset curation \citep{ahmed2021discovery} to modified model training \citep{FriedrichSSK23b}, \textit{cf.} \citep{steinmann2024navigating} for a comprehensive overview.
-However, these mitigation methods rely on several important assumptions about the training data and potential shortcuts to mitigate, and can affect model performance \citep{sagawa2019distributionally}.
-While \method is not specifically designed to mitigate shortcuts, we show that our setup can intrinsically mitigate the impact of shortcuts in the data.
+There have been various approaches to tackle this problem, from careful dataset curation \citep{ahmed2021discovery} to modified model training \citep{FriedrichSSK23b}, \textit{cf.} \citet{steinmann2024navigating} for a comprehensive overview.
+While \method is not specifically designed to mitigate shortcuts, we show that our setup can intrinsically mitigate their impact on the data.